timnat/SparseGenotyping/README.md

         ...

-    <input.vcf>.ratios - file that contains ratios=(Number_of_reads_that_support_gt1/Number_of_reads_that_support_gt2) for each individual
+    *.ratios - file that contains ratios=(Number_of_reads_that_support_gt1/Number_of_reads_that_support_gt2) for each individual

-    <input.vcf>.gt - file that contains assigned genotypes
+    *.gt - file that contains assigned genotypes

-        0 - for homozygous genotype 1
+        0 - for homozygous genotype1

-        1 - for heterozygous genotype, when both allele for gt1 and allele for gt2 observed almost same number of times
+        1 - for heterozygous genotype, when reads from both alleles are observed almost same number of times

         ~ - can not assign genotype, either because of too few observed reads (even after summarizing across all SNPs) or when interpretation of ratio is rather uncertain, i.e. beyond [min_ratio;max_ratio].